birudeghi/reverbal/README.md

 ContinuousGPT generates insights for your verbal conversation as it happens, helping you close that important sales call or discussing travel plans with your friend.

-This server utilises Whisper and ChatGPT APIs to transcribe your audio and generates insights respsctively.
+This server utilises Whisper and ChatGPT APIs to transcribe your audio and generate insights respsctively.
 You can adjust how ChatGPT generates insights by sending a prompt prior to starting the audio stream from your client.

 # Run